 Goa Carnival Festival is the most famous festival in the state.
 You can enjoy a carnival which was initially started by the Portuguese, who ruled Goa before it was a part of India.
 There are parades and events that keep the enthusiasm of the tourists alive.
-It is a 4 day festival held from 25th Feb. – 28th Feb., each year.
+It is a 4 day festival held every year.

 The Kashmir region of the state has always attracted tourists due to its climate and breathtaking locales.
 The natural beauty is just mesmerizing.
 To attract more tourists, Kashmir organizes Winter Carnival every January.
 People come here to attend this fest and enjoy their time by indulging into skiing, listening to music and several other activities.
 Make sure to mark this festival in your winter festival guide so that you don’t miss this when the next time you plan a trip to India.

-Bodh Mahotsav is a festival celebrated in Bodh Gaya, Bihar on 1st February every year.
+Bodh Mahotsav is a festival celebrated in Bodh Gaya, Bihar every year.
 Singers from not only India, but also from different parts of the world gather here to perform and attend this festival.
 There is a Gyan Yatra which is held before this festival.
 This festival includes a lot of singing, dancing, speeches and spiritual talks.
-People come here to hear the about the life of Gautam Buddha.
+People come here to hear the about the life of Gautama Buddha.

 Tamladu, is an ancient festival, which is celebrated in Itanagar.
 To make it a magnificent celebration, tribes here invite people to join them on 15th February.
 They celebrate this occasion on this date every month.
 People here are very much dependent on the agriculture and harvest.
 This makes them worship nature.
 People here believe that nature is also a form of god, who gives them a livelihood.
 This festival is devoted to nature and people worship their Nature God and thank him for everything.